WordPress optimize

 All good performance analyses also output waterfall charts.
 If you use the Pingdom tools, for example, you only have to scroll down far enough.

 With the Pingdom tools, you first have to scroll a little to reach the waterfall diagram.
 The corresponding section is called File Requests.
 Webpagetest and GT-Metrix each have their own tabs for the diagrams.
-However, to be able to capture all this information correctly, you need to understand how to read waterfall charts correctly.
+However, in order to be able to capture all this information correctly, you need to understand how to read waterfall charts correctly.

 How to read waterfall diagrams correctly